eclipse/epsilon-website/mkdocs/docs/playground/readme.md

 ## Testing

 We use [Cypress](https://cypress.io) for automated testing.
 Tests are stored under the `cypress/e2e` folder.
-To run a test, you need to use the following command:
+To run a single test, you need to use the following command:

 - `npx cypress run --spec "cypress/e2e/eol.cy.js"`

+To run all the end-to-end tests under `cypress/e2e`, you can use the following command:

+- `npx cypress run --spec "cypress/e2e/*.cy.js"`